Consider new construction

 If you’ve been having trouble finding exactly what you’re looking for, or everything you like is being swept away before you can even say, “that’s the one,” you’re not alone.
 Experts have been cautioning about a lack of available home inventory for some time now, with the onset of the pandemic only serving to exacerbate the situation.

-After the typically busy spring market was slightly deferred due to lockdown measures put in place, the now pent-up demand is driving activity as states begin to open back up.
-Enticingly low mortgage rates are giving way to a competitive market, with a shrinking number of homes available.
-The combination of Baby Boomers waiting to sell and Millennials wanting to buy is quickly tightening inventory.
+After the typically busy spring market was slightly deferred due to lockdown measures put in place, that pent-up demand drove activity as states opened back up.
+Enticingly low mortgage rates led to an ultra-competitive market, shrinking the number of homes available.
+The combination of Baby Boomers waiting to sell and Millennials wanting to buy quickly tightened inventory.

 Build your own dream home